Bedrock-OSS/bedrock-wiki/docs/commands/new-execute.md

 This allows for much greater control for what `/execute` can do to a command, and allows splitting up the executor and the command's position.

-## New Syntax
+## Syntax

-Now, let us review the new `/execute` syntax.
+Now, let us review the `/execute` syntax.
 They are as follows:

 ### `/execute as`